A medical cover letter is a document submitted as part of an application for a job as a medical assistant.

 Step 4: Write the body of the cover letter

 The body of your cover letter contains the bulk of the application.
 Mention your skills and qualifications.
 Beginning with your educational details, list your experience and skills.
-Medical assistant jobs entail performing specialized tasks; as such, you need to describe your skills and explain how you have utilized them.
+These jobs entail performing specialized tasks; as such, you need to describe your skills and explain how you have utilized them.

 The body of your cover letter should follow the order below:

-- Write your education details: Medical assistant jobs require specific educational qualifications.
+• Write your education details: The jobs require specific educational qualifications.
 Highlighting your capabilities in your cover letter lets the hiring manager know that you are qualified for the job.
-Your qualifications may include bachelor’s or associate degrees or a postsecondary certificate in medical assisting.
+Your qualifications may include bachelor’s or associate degrees or a postsecondary certificate.
 Whatever the qualifications you may have, you must mention them in your cover letter.

-- Elaborate your experience: Medical assistant jobs are highly specialized and often have a standard list of skills you should possess.
+• Elaborate your experience: These are highly specialized jobs and often have a standard list of skills you should possess.
 Therefore, it is crucial to list your work experience to show your expertise.
 Previous work experience also allows you to show how you gained your skills and used them.
 List previous experiences by stating that you have worked in an office and performed administrative duties.
 When applying for an entry-level job, you do not have much work experience; you should talk about the highlights of your internship, the things about the facility you like, or give a referral from another employee.

-- Highlight your skills and abilities: In medicine, most hiring managers need to know whether you have the required skills for the job.
+• Highlight your skills and abilities: In medicine, most hiring managers need to know whether you have the required skills for the job.
 Listing your skills lets the hiring manager know your skill level and expertise.
 Enlist soft skills, especially interpersonal skills, since the medical field requires professionals to have good bedside manners.
 It also shows that you are a well-rounded employee.
-When applying for your first medical assistant job, you may list the highlights of your internship or aspects of the job that interest you.
-Your cover letter is your way of pitching to the recruiter; that is why you should list your best skills; you can highlight your other skills in your resume.
+When applying for your first job, you may list the highlights of your internship or aspects of the job that interest you.
+Your cover letter is your way of pitching to the recruiter.
+That is why you should list your best skills; you can highlight your other skills in your resume.

 Some of the skills you can list are: